Shayan-Bathaee/img2ascii/README.md

   - If no output file parameter is provided, the program will print the output to the console.
 The order of these flags does not matter.

-Note: To quickly review the usage, enter the following command:
+To quickly review the usage from the command promt, enter the following command:

 `python img2ascii.py -usage`

-The output will show the standard command above, as well as a link to this GitHub repository

 ## Implementation
 A high-level description of the logical flow of this program is as follows:
 1. Take in the image from user input.
 2. Greyscale the image (make the image black and white).
 3. Resize the image to match the final dimensions of the ASCII art.
 4. For every pixel in the image, get the color code of that pixel.
 5. Scale that value down so it can be used to index the character set (` .:-=+*#%@`).

 Some other important attributes to the program:
 - The height of the ASCII text art is determined using the following process: